po1sigala/live/01-Class-Content/05-Third-Party-APIs/01-Activities/28-Stu_Mini-Project/README.md

 ### Task 1: HTML Build

 1. Create a header/hero area that welcomes users to the application and displays the current time and date using Days.js.
 THe current time and date should be updated every second with `setInterval()`.
+The data should be formatted with the abbreviated month, day, full year, and time. (e.g. `Jun 30, 2022 at 08:37:48 am`)

 2. Create a Bootstrap card component explaining the instructions of how to use the app and a form for a user to add a new project to the tracker.